 If I could do it again, I would invest in more human capital.
 Our biggest lesson learned was the importance of hiring really talented and amazing team members as soon as possible.

 We are in version 3.0 of our company.
-Version 1.0 was very much a network of people that we hobbled together without a common thread.
-In Version 2.0 we got smarter and had people driving in the same direction–however, we didn’t have our core values and mission solidified.
-Version 3.0 is really about everybody rowing in the same direction: people who understand our core values are more than statements simply put up on the board.
+Version 1.0 was very much a network of people that we cobbled together without a common thread.
+In Version 2.0, we got smarter but we didn’t have our core values and mission solidified.
+Version 3.0 is really about everybody rowing in the same direction—people who understand our core values are more than statements simply put up on the board.

 The mission is based on my own personal mantra: “To whom much is given, much is expected.”
 The company became a natural extension of that statement: alligatortek helps other companies achieve their potential.
 When a company wants to get to the next level but doesn’t know how to get there, we are their vehicle.
 For our team members, it is the same thing—we serve as a personal and professional launching pad.

 The core values started with values that were important to me.
 Then our leadership team went through an exercise where they threw sheets of paper on the wall and listed what was most meaningful to them.
 Our values—stewardship, positive attitude, accountability, and excellence—are the collective response of the group.